-At GFI, I was president of the company’s million security division with a $60 mill P&L, and was responsible for both the enterprise and consumer security business.
+At Teamviewer/GFI, I was president of the company’s security division, and was responsible for both the enterprise and consumer security business.
 The product areas included email security, antispam, antivirus and the creation of the company’s first mobile security offering.
-I also developed GFI’s SaaS and gateway email security strategy, and was one of the primary Wall Street contacts for the company’s IPO process.
+I also developed GFI’s SaaS and gateway email security strategy.

 For many years, I have been active in the cyber security area and wrote a blog for many years, Sunbelt Blog, which was one of the first security blogs on many of the early battles with malware, exploits and vulnerabilities.
-I speak on security issues fairly often, and have been interviewed for national publications, radio and television, including appearances on Good Morning America and CBC Canada.
+I have spoken on security issues fairly often, and have been interviewed for national publications, radio and television, including appearances on Good Morning America and CBC Canada.
 I have also keynoted the VirusBulletin conference and have written a couple of articles for them.
-In 2006, Google was kind enough to thank a number of security folks and me for work on Google Security; and I also co-founded PIRT, the Phishing Incident and Termination squad, the largest all-volunteer group that performs “takedowns” of phishing sites.
+In 2006, Google inducted me into the Google Security Hall of Fame.
+I also co-founded PIRT, the Phishing Incident and Termination squad, the largest all-volunteer group that performed “takedowns” of phishing sites.
 I was also deeply involved in getting a very nice lady out of going to prison and subsequently was part of the founding of the JulieGroup, an organization dedicated to seeking fairness in the intersection of law and technology.

 From 1999 to 2002, I was a managing director at Bulldog Capital Management (now part of Monitor Deloitte), an investment management firm with peak assets of $1.4 billion.
-At Bulldog, I managed the firm’s non-public investments.
-As an institutional investor, I worked on investments in a wide range of private companies, including Vendio, (acquired by Ali Baba), Acta Technology (acquired by SAP), Vina Technology (acquired by Verlink), Achex (acquired by First Data), YouCentric (acquired by J.D.
+At Bulldog, I worked on the firm’s non-public investments, including including Vendio, (acquired by Ali Baba), Acta Technology (acquired by SAP), Vina Technology (acquired by Verlink), Achex (acquired by First Data), YouCentric (acquired by J.D.
 Edwards) and T.sqware (acquired by Globespan).
 While at Bulldog, I developed capabilities in the areas of private equity deal structure, capitalization and distressed/crisis situations.

 Prior to joining Bulldog, I was the executive vice president for Mijenix Corporation, a developer of Windows software, from 1997 to 1999.
 We achieved over 700% profitable revenue growth in two and a half years, as a fully self-funded effort, leading to the successful sale of the company to Ontrack Data International in 1999.
 I was responsible for launching several award-winning products, including a PC Week Best of Comdex Winner (1998).